msaifyan/Hashtables/README.md

 ```

 ## The Data
 The dataset used for this illustration contains the populations of all cities and towns in the state of California in 2010.
 The dataset contains four columns: name, type, county, and population.
-The source of the data can be found [here.](https://www.downloadexcelfiles.com/us_en/download-excel-file-list-cities-california-state#.YWMrCC1h30o) For our hashtable implementation, we utilized the city name and population columns.
+The source of the data can be found [here.](https://www.downloadexcelfiles.com/us_en/download-excel-file-list-cities-california-state#.YWMrCC1h30o) For our hash table implementation, we utilized the city name and population columns.
 <img width="961" alt="Screen Shot 2021-10-10 at 11 20 16 AM" src="https://user-images.githubusercontent.com/86497342/136708418-a89a5a71-8b57-4a47-a63b-cef2e627d86d.png">